 Revision History.
-For the present third revision of the tutorial, much of the explanatory text was rewritten.
-Inheritance of interpretation equations is available with the forthcoming release of Isabelle, which at the time of editing these notes is expected for the end of 2009.
+The present fourth revision of the tutorial accommodates minor updates to the syntax of the locale commands and the handling of notation under morphisms introduced with Isabelle 2016.
+For the third revision of the tutorial, which corresponds to the published version, much of the explanatory text was rewritten.
+Inheritance of interpretation equations was made available with Isabelle 2009-1.
 The second revision accommodates changes introduced by the locales reimplementation for Isabelle 2009.
-Most notably locale expressions have been generalised from renaming to instantiation.
+Most notably locale expressions were generalised from renaming to instantiation.